DNP

 • Decisions to continue working must be made by the individual student but the program administration highly discourages full-time employment.

-Students can transfer a maximum of two courses (6 credits total).
+Students can transfer a maximum of three courses (9 credits total).
 These courses must be approved by the Assistant Dean of Graduate Studies after careful review.
 The fixed tuition cost will not change if you transfer credits into the program.

 A critical care area is defined as one where the registered professional nurse manages one or more of the following in an intensive care setting: